HatakekkSheeshh/lms_database/README.md

 ## Setup Workflow

+> **Important:** Before running any script, create or select a connection to your SQL Server / Azure SQL instance in SSMS or Azure Data Studio, and make sure it points to the correct server.

 ### 1. Create the database

 Run `create_database.sql` to create (or recreate) the `lms_system` database with the correct collation.
 The script safely drops the existing database before recreating it.